SVI

 The Arrow Markets pricing engine fits SVI curves for implied volatility

 For our benchmark prices, we use SVI models (so-called stochastic volatility-inspired models), which provide tractable volatility curve parameterizations.
 Options market makers and traders commonly use these models.
-Here are some key references on the SVI approach: URL.
+Here are some key references on the SVI approach.

-The SVI model specifies the implied volatility curve as essentially a second-order expansion around log moneyness
+The SVI model specifies the implied volatility curve as an expansion around log moneyness

 where we enforce the relation